construction3x39/construction3x39-memory-pond-highdesert/docs/en/archive-earlier/002_setting_up_macos_from_scratch.md

 ## Your First Terminal Blessing 🖥️🙏

-The Terminal is where we'll do much of our aspiringly-aspiringly-aspiringly-aspiringly-sacred technology work.
+The Terminal is where we'll do much of our aspiringly-aspiringly-aspiringly-aspiringly-aspiringly-sacred technology work.
 Let's bless this space:

 **Open Terminal** (Cmd+Space → "terminal" → Enter)